Skip to content

 Best Practices

-✅ Do
+Do

-• Use PATCH for all updates (not PUT)
+• Use PATCH for updates (not PUT)

-• Handle validation errors gracefully
+• Handle validation errors and retry with corrected input

-❌ Don't
+Don't

 Troubleshooting